OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 15. The failure of GitHub to exercise or enforce any right or provision of the Terms of Service shall not constitute a waiver of such right or provision.
 The Terms of Service constitutes the entire agreement between you and GitHub and govern your use of the Service, superseding any prior agreements between you and GitHub (including, but not limited to, any prior versions of the Terms of Service).
 You agree that these Terms of Service and Your use of the Service are governed under California law.

 16. Questions about the Terms of Service should be sent to support@github.com.

+17. If you are government user or otherwise accessing or using any GitHub service in a government, municipal, or public entity capacity, this Amendment to GitHub Terms of Service shall apply to you.

 *   contact a human